MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 - If you're bringing your own domain, it isn't already associated with Azure Active Directory (via trial or purchased Microsoft 365 or Office 365 subscription).

 > [!NOTE]
-> To upgrade and transfer your data, you have to buy your subscription through the upgrade process in the Teams application.
-If you purchased Microsoft 365 or Office 365 with Teams without going through the upgrade process, you can't transfer your data because you will already have a separate tenant.
+> To upgrade and transfer your data, you can initiate the the upgrade process on the page [Microsoft Teams Free (classic) is retiring](https://www.microsoft.com/microsoft-teams/free-classic-retirement) by selecting the **Upgrade now** button.
+>
+> We recommend you use one of Microsoft's upgrade methods.
+If you begin buying licenses outside of one of Microsoft's upgrade methods, your existing Teams data won't automatically transfer because you'll be setting up a new tenant.

 ## Limitations